Great Plains Study Club

 How does Great Plains Study Club spend its money?

 Great Plains Study Club directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Great Plains Study Club tax-deductible?